DarienLibrary/website_content/content/_finished/museum_passes/museums_tixkeeper.md

 <div class="col-md-8">

 ### Changes to the Museum Passes Program Due to COVID-19
 Museum hours may have changed or are requiring tickets reserved in advance before visiting.
-Please check their website for the latest information.[Browse passes](https://dar.to/3EkHtGi "Browse passes") from the museums, nature centers, and Beardsley Zoo that are currently open.
+Please check their website for the latest information.
+[Browse passes](https://dar.to/3EkHtGi "Browse passes") from the museums, nature centers, and Beardsley Zoo that are currently open.

 Darien Library offers free passes or discounted rates to museums, Beardsley Zoo, and nature centers.